1. How long does it take for my application to be processed?

 2. What if an employer says I don’t have to be registered to do my job?

 An employer is free to set any job requirements for hiring; they can choose which qualifications they consider necessary, or preferred.
 However, the employer cannot decide that a qualified social worker whose work falls within the scope of practice does not have to be registered.

 If you have social work credentials and are practicing in Nova Scotia within the scope of practice, you must be registered with the College.
 This is required by provincial legislation (i.e. the Social Workers Act).

 3. What is the difference between a Child Abuse Registry Check and the Vulnerable Sector Check?

-Temporary Registration is provided to an applicant who because of an employment opportunity requires registration in Nova Scotia.
-For up to 30 days a temporary Registration can be provided to an applicant already registered and living in another province.
-Temporary Registration is provided when an applicant requires registration and can’t wait until the next meeting of the Board of Examiners.
-The applicant must have all the required documents and fees paid before a temporary can be provided.
+Temporary registration is provided to an applicant who, because of an employment opportunity, requires immediate registration in Nova Scotia.
+For up to 30 days a temporary registration can be provided to an applicant already registered and living in another province.

 6. The annual registration fee or license renewal fee is:

-- Active Registrants: $416.00 prorated quarterly for new applicants
+- Active Registrants: $440.00 (prorated quarterly for new applicants only)

 - Inactive Registration: 50% of the regular registration fee